MicahMonfrini/external-api/README.md

 # NOTES

-Arrow functions bind its `this` keyword to the immediate lexical context, whereas the `this` in normal es5 functions are not.
+Arrow functions bind the `this` keyword to their immediate lexical context, whereas es5 functions do not.

 ### ES5 Syntax

-In the following example, `this` is referring back to the context of getJokes, a function connected to an event handler:
+In the following example, `this` is referring back to the context of `getJokes`, a function connected to an event handler:

 ``` javascript
 function getJokes(e) {